Connect with others who understand.

 Small cell carcinoma is cancer of the epithelial cells that line the bronchi in the lungs.
 It is also known as oat cell cancer because, under a microscope, the oval-shaped cells look like oat grains.
 Almost all cases of small cell carcinoma are due to smoking, and it rarely develops in people who have never smoked.

-Roughly 70 percent of small cell carcinoma cases will have spread by the time they are diagnosed.
+Roughly 60 percent to 70 percent of small cell carcinoma cases will have spread by the time they are diagnosed.
 Since it is a quick-growing cancer, it tends to respond well to chemotherapy and radiation.
+Some people will also benefit from immunotherapy.

 Combined Small Cell Carcinoma